bcgov/platform-developer-docs/src/docs/app-monitoring/managing-resource-quotas-in-kubernetes.md

 ### Definitions

 - **CPU requests:** The guaranteed amount of CPU for a container in Kubernetes.
 It helps the scheduler place pods on nodes that have enough available CPU
 - **CPU limits:** The maximum amount of CPU a container can use.
-If the container exceeds this limit, it gets slowed down and can't use more than its allocated share.
+If the container exceeds this limit, it is throttled by OpenShift and cannot exceed its allocated share of CPU.
 CPU limits are no longer required on BC Gov's OpenShift platform.
-For perfomance reasons, it is best to avoid setting CPU limits or remove existing CPU limits.
+It is best to avoid setting CPU limits or remove existing CPU limits.
+Avoiding CPU limits can offer improved performance in some situations.

 ### Practical example